 Georgia urges UN court to hear ‘ethnic cleansing’ case

-Years of Russian persecution have driven a tenth of Georgians from their homes, Tbilisi said Tuesday as it urged UN judges to hear its case against Moscow for "ethnic cleansing".
+Years of persecution by Russia have left a tenth of Georgians internally displaced, Tbilisi argued on Tuesday as it urged a UN court to hear its "ethnic cleansing" case against Moscow.

-"We had to act to stop the continued ethnic violence, persecution and displacement of thousands of ethnic Georgians," the country's First Deputy Minister of Justice, Tina Burjaliani, told the International Court of Justice in The Hague, listing the reasons for the complaint.
+“We had to act to stop the continued ethnic violence, persecution and displacement of thousands of ethnic Georgians,” the country’s First Deputy Minister of Justice, Tina Burjaliani, told the International Court of Justice in The Hague about the reasons for the complaint.

 “Almost 10 percent of the Georgian population is now living in exile in their own country.”

 She said “Some 40,000 ethnic Georgians in the Gali district of Abkhazia have survived two waves of ethnic cleansing,” and were now subjected to Russian “discriminatory measures” to force them to abandon their Georgian citizenship or leave the rebel region.